As an Amazon Associate, I earn from qualifying purchases.

 - Oil – Use a flavorless oil like avocado oil.
 If you want to make this recipe oil-free then use vegetable broth to saute the vegetables.
 The flavor will not be affected but the texture or “mouth-feel” will not be the same.

 - Use a large enough saute pan that everything will easily fit.
-If your saute pan is not extra-large, then transfer to a large bowl and gently toss everything together.

 - Shallots – you can sub in regular onion as in the original recipe.
 I personally like the flavor of a shallot better for this recipe though.

 - Start with the lentils – they will take the most cooking time.

 - Put the water for the pasta on to boil.

 - Chop your vegetables and begin to saute.